Language and Reality

 I refer you now to the 05:23 video of Cory at The Easel on Vimeo.
 This is my way of offering the opportunity for people to construct their own understanding of the distinctions among the three kinds of statements about reality.
 I offer a PDF exercise sheet that cooperative groups can fill out together after they watch a couple of times.
 After you do that you can look at a PDF key as an example of how I would fill it out.

 The Behavior Management Protocol is careful to use only Physical Reality to talk about children.
-What we or you think about the options or what to do next becomes real, too, because it is a Socially-constructed Reality.
+What we agree is means or agree upon what to do next becomes real, too, because it is a Socially-constructed Reality for this particular group.
 You can talk your Personal Reality whenever you wish, but as a basis for action it is unreliable.
 Whether your opinion is wise or not we don’t really know.

 Changing What We Do Takes Time and Diligence

 Children are learning; we are learning.
-Hopefully, as I wrote in the beginning, this learning is a reciprocal process; all parties are learning from each other and changing over time.
 The learning and changing can be beneficial in enhancing opportunities or it can be destructive in hardening habits that lessen opportunities.
 Regardless, learning is always present; people change.
 Whether it is enhancing or binding depends upon the experiences we have in the moment.
 Some children learn to behave in undesirable ways that can become entrenched.
-When adults bring their own entrenched ways to the encounter, we’re stuck.
+When adults bring their own entrenched ways to the encounter, too, we’re stuck.
 Both the managers and the child have to find a path that enhances their lives.

-Since there is so much material to cover, each step its own page.
+Since there is so much material to cover, each step has its own page.
 You can download the Management Protocol PDF now as a navigation guide and mental organizer or download it at the end after sampling each piece of the pie.